(Full time) 2023 start

 Learning and teaching

 We use different teaching and learning styles to help you benefit from our tutors’ expertise.
-They include lectures, seminars and tutorials, but workshops may be included in some modules.
+They include lectures, seminars and tutorials, as well as workshops, practical sessions working with manuscripts and coins, and field trips.

 Independent study is also an integral part of the degree, allowing you to read widely and build your research and critical skills.